We are often contacted by writers who ask for information on

 you want printed material returned, always enclose return

-Another option for getting published is self-publishing which
+Another option for getting published is self-publishing.
+With

-but whatever route you take, research your market thoroughly.
-The
+self-publishing but whatever route you take, research your market

 articles and a Self Publishing Comparison tool.
 Author Joanna